-- 2 After cleaning exposed metal areas carefully, place one or two drops of gun oil on the surfaces shown in Figure 4, Figure 5 and Figure 6.
-Lubricate the hinge pin with a heavier oil or grease to help prevent galling of the surfaces. - 3 Attach the barrel to the action by grasping the buttstock's grip with your right hand and anchoring the buttstock between your right forearm and right side.
+3 Attach the barrel to the action by grasping the buttstock's grip with your right hand and anchoring the buttstock between your right forearm and right side.
 With the thumb of your right hand, move and hold the top lever sideways to the extreme right.
-Grasp the barrel in the left hand and engage the barrel lug's circular hinge pin recess with the action's hinge pin (Figure 7, page 14).
+Grasp

-Lubricate the hinge pin surfaces, barrel flats, extractor extension and barrel lugs.
+Grease the hinge pin surfaces, barrel flats, extractor extension and barrel lugs.

-Lubricate the hinge pin, locking bolt and cocking lever.
+Grease the hinge pin, locking bolt and cocking lever.
+Place a drop of oil on the tab.